bogzbonny/yeehaw/README.md

  - Minor performance improvements at the cost of developer ergonomics

 ## Existing Elements:
+[TODO link to a seperate markdown with a bunch of GIFS]
  - tabs
  - stack panes (think vim buffers)
  - scrollable panes